 Step 2 – Do Something

 We all tend to minimize what we do.
 Yet, God does not!
 I will never be super wealthy or famous and I’m good with that.
 I have things that mean far more than that and so do you – friends and family who love me, a home, etc. Don’t talk yourself out of whatever your purpose is.
 Don’t minimize it.
 Instead, start doing something.
 Get on the internet and start googling what you’re thinking about.
+Action is necessary to live your purpose.

 Step 3 – Pray

 I know, you think that should be step 1.
 Yes, it is part of every step.
 But, you need to continue to pray and seek God’s voice.
 Remember, I said He doesn’t mind repeating Himself.
 When doubts or fear creep in – pray.
 Keep praying and listening and obeying.
+Tell God that you have decided to live your purpose and you need His help.

 Step 4 – Feed Your Passion to Please God